Mohamed-JJ/alpha10x-test/README.md

 bun install
 ```

-Second, add a .env.locsl file and get an api key from [`Giphy`](https://developers.giphy.com/) after creating an account and creating the api key, and add it in this format to the enviroment file
+Second, add a .env.local file and get an api key from [`Giphy`](https://developers.giphy.com/) after creating an account and creating the api key, and add it in this format to the enviroment file

 ```
 API_KEY=<giphey api key>